meilisearch/specifications/text/0030-asc-desc-criterion.md

 #### Decisions

-We thought about allowing the use of the ASC / DESC criterion in the ranking rules settings as long as it would also be declared in the attributesForFaceting.
+1. We thought about allowing the use of the ASC / DESC criterion in the ranking rules settings as long as it would also be declared in the attributesForFaceting.

-✅ We have decided that Milli will act exactly as MeiliSearch.
-Since the rankings rules and the attributes for faceting do not stictly meet the same needs.
-Moreover this could confuse the users configuring the search engine.
+✅ We have decided that Milli will act exactly as MeiliSearch: no need to declare the ranking rule field in `attributeForFaceting` since the rankings rules and the attributes for faceting do not strictly meet the same needs.
+Moreover, this could confuse the users configuring the search engine.
 The criterion configuration will remain on the `rankingRrules` field of the [global settings endpoint](https://docs.meilisearch.com/reference/api/settings.html#get-settings) and in the
 [specific ranking rules setting endpoint](https://docs.meilisearch.com/reference/api/ranking_rules.html).

-We wondered if Milli's current behavior, which is to discard documents from search results that do not have the attribute configured as ascending and descending criteria might make sense for the purpose of a user performing a search.
+2. We wondered if Milli's current behavior, which is to discard documents from search results that do not have the attribute configured as ascending and descending criteria might make sense for the purpose of a user performing a search.

 ✅ We have decided that Milli will act exactly as MeiliSearch concerning search results.
 The ASC / DESC criterion will no longer discard documents which do not have the attribute.